afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 Flags are indexed starting from the least significant bit.
 Non indexed bits are reserved for future use.
-Current flags are enumerated in `deviceCapability_t` at file [SimWheelTypes.h][def]
+Current flags are enumerated in `deviceCapability_t` at file [SimWheelTypes.h][def] This is a summary:

+- Digital clutch paddles
+- Analog clutch paddles
+- "ALT" buttons
+- DPAD
+- Battery
+- Calibration data for the battery

 ### ID